 Resources

 As we navigate an ever-changing funding landscape, it’s important to keep up with updates while still caring for yourself.
-Below are our top resources for protecting yourself from burnout, creating contingency plans, and using grants as advocacy.
+Below are our top resources for protecting yourself from burnout, creating contingency plans, and advocating for yourself and your nonprofit.

 Mitigating Burnout